aw1ld3v13/aw1ld3v13/README.md

 Hi!
-I'm a full-stack developer working mostly in the JavaScript ecosystem.
+I'm a full-stack dev working mostly in the JavaScript ecosystem.
+I like building anything that has a positive impact.

+My current focus is D3no Data (pinned below), but I'm also working on a solo project that's like Cookie Clicker, but with gecs.
+So it's an incregectal clicker game.
+Please hold your applause.

 ## Technologies I Work With Include...